Custom Metrics

 Overview

-Craft novel metrics by harnessing a blend of your model's existing dimensions and functions, employing a familiar query language called Fiddler Query Language (FQL) .
-This capability enables you to amalgamate features, metadata, predictions, and actual outcomes using a rich array of aggregations, operators, and metric functions, thereby expanding the depth of your analytical insights.
+Create user-defined metrics by employing a simple query language we call Fiddler Query Language (FQL).
+FQL enables you to leverage your model's features, metadata, predictions, and outcomes for new data fields using a rich array of aggregations, operators, and metric functions, thereby expanding the depth of your analytical insights.

 How to Define a Custom Metric

-Craft bespoke metrics effortlessly with Fiddler's intuitive Excel-formula-like syntax.
-Once a custom metrics is defined, Fiddler distinguishes itself by seamlessly managing time granularity and ranges within the charting, dashboarding and analytics experience.
+Build custom metrics effortlessly with Fiddler's intuitive Excel-formula-like syntax.
+Once a custom metricsis defined, Fiddler distinguishes itself by seamlessly managing time granularity and ranges within the charting, dashboarding, and analytics experience.
 This empowers you to effortlessly adjust time ranges and granularities without the need to modify your query, ensuring a smooth and efficient analytical experience.

 Fiddler Custom Metrics are constructed using the Fiddler Query Language (FQL).